 One of the first to settle in the area was Israel Nezvesky (1847 – 1925).
 Israel settled in Newtown around 1906 and later became a leader in the community.
 Other Jewish farmers followed, purchasing land and building a thriving Jewish community in the area around Huntingtown Road, giving the neighborhood the nickname of ‘Little Palestine’.
 The families worshipped for several years without a synagogue or rabbi.

 On July 4, 1914, ground was broken for the synagogue on land donated by Israel Nezvesky.
-The synagogue was built by: Isaac Busker, Louis Busker, Max Busker, David Epstein, Harry Garder, Jacob Goldberg, S. Goldberg, Isaac Goldstein, A. Goosman, Jacob Goosman, Sam (Shia) Goosman, Isador Kaufman, Sam Nalven, Abraham Nezvesky, Israel Nezvesky, Jacob Nezvesky, Ben Rosenberg, Max Schimelman, Harry Schopick, Samuel Sussman.
+The synagogue was built by: Isaac Busker, Louis Busker, Max Busker, David Epstein, Harry Garder, Jacob Goldberg, Sam Goldberg, Isaac Goldstein, Alex Goosman, Jacob Goosman, Sam (Shia) Goosman, Isador Kaufman, Sam Nalven, Abraham Nezvesky, Israel Nezvesky, Jacob Nezvesky, Benjamin Rosenberg, Max Schimelman, Harry Schopick, Samuel Sussman.